jma_logo Welcome to TCC wmo_logo

 Notice: Products have been upgraded from PDF to HTML format starting from the issue of May 2025 for improved accessibility.

-- In the tropical upper troposphere, a pair of anticyclonic anomalies was dominant from the Maritime Continent to the western Pacific, while a pair of cyclonic anomalies was observed from the central to the eastern Pacific.
+- In the tropical upper troposphere, pairs of anticyclonic anomalies straddling the equator were observed from the central to the eastern Pacific and over the western Indian Ocean (Fig. 8).

-- Below-normal temperatures were observed in northern Japan, while other parts of the country experienced near-normal temperatures.
-The monthly anomaly of the average surface temperature over Japan was -0.17°C. Precipitation amounts were significantly above normal on the Sea of Japan sides of northern and eastern Japan, while they were significantly below normal in western Japan, the Pacific side of eastern Japan, and Okinawa/Amami, and below normal on the Pacific side of northern Japan.
-Sunshine durations were significantly above normal in western Japan, the Pacific side of eastern Japan, and Okinawa/Amami, and above normal on the Pacific side of northern Japan, while it was below normal on the Sea of Japan sides of northern and eastern Japan.
+- Significantly above-normal temperatures were observed across Japan, except in Okinawa/Amami (Fig. 1).
+The monthly anomaly of the average surface temperature over Japan was +1.37°C, ranking as the second highest for April since 1898.
+Precipitation amounts were above normal on the Sea of Japan sides of northern and eastern Japan and in Okinawa/Amami, while they were below normal in western Japan and on the Pacific side of eastern Japan.
+Sunshine durations were above normal except in Okinawa/Amami, with significantly above-normal values on the Sea of Japan sides of eastern and western Japan.

 Climate in Japan (Fig. 1):

-- The monthly anomaly of the average surface temperature over Japan was -0.17°C .
-On a longer time scale, the average surface temperatures have risen at a rate of about 1.14°C per century in January.
+- The monthly anomaly of the average surface temperature over Japan was +1.37°C (2nd warmest for May since 1898).
+On a longer time scale, the average surface temperatures have risen at a rate of about 1.77°C per century in May.

-- Monthly mean temperatures were below normal in northern Japan due to cold air inflow.
+- Monthly precipitation amounts were above normal in Okinawa/Amami due to the influence of stationary fronts and moist air inflow.

 World Climate:

-- The monthly anomaly of the global average surface temperature (i.e., the combined average of the near-surface air temperature over land and the SST) was +0.37°C (5th warmest for January since 1891) (preliminary value) (Fig. 2).
-On a longer time scale, global average surface temperatures have risen at a rate of about 0.85°C per century in January (preliminary value).
+- The monthly anomaly of the global average surface temperature (i.e., the combined average of the near-surface air temperature over land and the SST) was +0.46°C (2nd warmest for May since 1891) (preliminary value) (Fig. 2).
+On a longer time scale, global average surface temperatures have risen at a rate of about 0.78°C per century in May (preliminary value).

 - Extreme climate events were as follows (Fig. 3).

-- Monthly mean temperatures were extremely high in Eastern Siberia and in Mexico.
+- Monthly mean temperatures were extremely high from Japan to the Korean Peninsula, in Mexico, in and around Colombia and in and around southeastern Australia.

-- Monthly mean temperatures were extremely low from eastern to northern Europe.
+- Monthly mean temperatures were extremely low in and around Turkey.

-- Monthly precipitation amounts were extremely high from Western Russia to western Europe and from Jamaica to Colombia.
+- Monthly precipitation amounts were extremely low in eastern Europe and in and around Colombia.

 Oceanographic Conditions: